Controlling the flexibility of non-Gaussian processes through shrinkage priors: Simulation studies

-Overall, the two simulation sets suggest that the PC priors perform well in a variety of scenarios, leading to a more robust estimation with regards to irregularities in the data and giving preference to the Gaussian model, while at the same time allowing for non-Gaussianity if there is enough support in the data.
+The results of simulation set 2 can be found in Appendix F. The PC priors led to an estimation that is less sensitive to jumps in the processes than the other priors.
+Overall, the two simulation studies suggest that the PC priors perform well in a variety of scenarios, leading to a more robust estimation with regards to irregularities in the data and giving preference to the Gaussian model, while at the same time allowing for non-Gaussianity if there is enough support in the data.